-Looking to add a Monstera borsigiana to your home or garden?
-This guide will tell you everything you need to know about growing this beautiful plant, including care tips and advice on how to get it to grow in 2022!
+Looking to add a Monstera Borsigiana to your home or garden?
+This guide will tell you everything you need to know about growing this beautiful plant, including care tips and advice on how to get it to grow.

 What is monstera borsigiana?

-Monstera borsigiana is a popular houseplant and garden plant in many parts of the world.
+Monstera Borsigiana is a popular houseplant and garden plant in many parts of the world.
 The plant is easy to care for and can be grown both indoors and outdoors.
-Monstera borsigiana is also known as the Swiss cheese plant, Mexican breadfruit, or Monstera deliciosa.
+They are also known as the Swiss cheese plant, Mexican breadfruit, or Monstera deliciosa.